la-gg/la-gg/README.md

 ### Technologies Used

-This code sample uses python, and the pandas, Matplotlib, and Seaborn libraries.
+This code sample uses Python, and the Pandas, Matplotlib and Seaborn libraries.

 ### License